ufal/nametag3/README.md

 The input data file format is a vertical file, one token and its label(s) per
 line: labels separated by a `|`, columns separated by a tabulator; sentences delimited by newlines (such as the first and the fourth column in the well-known CoNLL-2003 shared task).
+A line containing `-DOCSTART-` with the label `O`, as seen in the CoNLL-2003 shared task data, can be used to mark document boundaries.
 Input examples can be found in `nametag3.py` and in `examples`.

 ## Training NameTag 3